HAIROUN BIABOU FOOTBALL RESULTS - NBC SVG

-Union Combined and Top Strikers of Biabou won the last two quarter-final matches of the Hairoun Biabou Nine-A-Side Knockout Football Championship on the weekend at the Biabou Playing Field.
+Top Strikers of Biabou are through to the Final of the Hairoun Biabou Nine-A-Side Knockout Football Championship, following a 5-4 win on penalty kicks over National Properties 1998 Hillside Rollers, in yesterday’s second semi-final at the Biabou Playing Field.

-Union Combined beat Bruce Law Chambers Sparta FC 5-nil.
-Richard Dickson scored four of the goals with St. Clair Dickson scoring the other.
+The scores were leveled at 1-1 in regulation time, after which Rondel Thomas scored for Top Strikers of Biabou, and Zeddy Millington converted for National Properties 1998 Hillside Rollers.

-Top Strikers of Biabou defeated KE-BEZ Pride and Joy 1-nil on penalty kicks following 3-3 draw at the end of regulation time.
+Monday’s first semi-final between Union Combined and Mt.
+Grenan ended pre-maturely after Mt.
+Grenan walked off the field in protest to what they claimed was poor officiating.
+The officials of the Championship are meeting to resolve the issue.
+The Knockout Final is scheduled for Sunday.

 Advertisement